CodingBanana

 Link Inside an Image

-You know how sometimes you click on a photo and it takes you to another page?
-That is just a regular link.
-But instead of wrapping text inside the <a> tag you wrap an image.
-Same idea, different content inside.
+You know how sometimes you click a photo and it takes you somewhere?
+That is just a regular link wrapped around an image instead of text.
+Same idea, just a different tag inside.

 Have anything to say about this lesson?